 Stoneware is fired much hotter than raku (2400º F) giving it hardness and durability.
 My stoneware pieces are made on the wheel and fired with propane gas.
 Stoneware firings take about 10 hours and at least that long to cool.
 My stoneware pieces are functional food safe and can be used in the oven, microwave, and dishwasher.
 My stoneware glazes for gas firing feature matte surfaces, "fake" ash glazes that look fluid, and rutile blue glaze with wax resist details of fish, turtles, crabs, and gators.

-Lately I have been making horns and ocarinas in clay that produce musical sounds.
+Lately I have been making functional musical instruments in clay and mixed media.
 The horns are built from sections that resemble hollow donuts made on the wheel, combined with wheel-thrown mouthpieces and bells.
 There is a lot of assembly required.
-They sound like bugles, conch shells, fog horns, and didgeridoos.
+They sound like bugles, shofars, fog horns, and didgeridoos.
 The different shapes all produce different tones and is always surprising.
 The tuning is random at best but I've found that the longer horns can produce amazing harmonics making it possible to perform bugle calls.
 The ocarinas shaped like turtles and fish are based on ones I've collected from Latin America.
 They sound like whistles or flutes and can play simple tunes.
 Turtles are pinch pots and fish are made on the wheel.
 The horns are stoneware fired so they ring well and are strong enough to be handled.
 The ocarinas are raku fired with copper glaze on the turtles and crackled glazes on the fish.
+Udu drums evolved from water jugs in West Africa and are played with fingers and palms.
+My djembe drums have stoneware shells made on the wheel with goat skins and steel rings and feature a rope tuning system.